http://en.wikipedia.org/wiki/Credit_default_swap

 1. 1/10 of recently-written home loans will go bad (currently

-6 indebted homeowners are under water, so this
+1 out of 6 indebted homeowners are under water, so this

 seems conservative)